Severe Weather Statement issued for Marathon by NWS - NewsBreak

 Severe Weather Statement issued for Marathon by NWS

-Effective: 2021-08-11 13:42:00 CDT Expires: 2021-08-11 14:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Marathon THE TORNADO WARNING FOR NORTHWESTERN MARATHON COUNTY WILL EXPIRE AT 145 PM CDT The tornadic thunderstorm which prompted the warning has move. moved out of the warned area.
-Therefore, the warning will be allowed to expire.
-Remember, a Tornado Warning still remains in effect for portions of central Marathon County.
-A Tornado Watch remains in effect until 800 PM CDT for central Wisconsin.alerts.weather.gov
+Effective: 2021-08-11 12:15:00 CDT Expires: 2021-08-11 20:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Marathon THE TORNADO WARNING FOR SOUTHWESTERN MARATHON COUNTY IS CANCELLED The storm which prompted the warning has weakened below severe limits, and no longer appears capable of producing a tornado.
+Therefore, the warning has been cancelled.
+However gusty winds to 50 mph are still possible with this thunderstorm.
+A Tornado Watch remains in effect until 800 PM CDT for central Wisconsin.
+To report severe weather, contact your nearest law enforcement agency.
+They will relay your report to the National Weather Service Green Bay.alerts.weather.gov

 Comments / 0